-New students should make an appointment with the coordinator or the counselor to receive an orientation to Harper College and the CSD office and procedures.
+New students should make an appointment for an intake interview to receive an orientation to Harper College and the CSD office and procedures.
 Support services such as interpreting, tutoring and notetaking will be explained, and students can make arrangements for specialized testing, audio recorded textbooks or the use of adaptive equipment.
-Counseling and advising is also available.
+Counseling and advising are also available.

-Students requesting any of the CSD services must submit a copy of their course registration form to D119 no later than one week prior to the beginning of the semester.
+Students requesting any of the CSD services must submit a copy of their course registration form to D119 prior to the beginning of the semester.